BabylonJS/Babylon.js/Documentation/DebugJavascriptMacIOS.md

 ![DebugMac](Images/DebugMacRunPG.png)

-In Safari, in the develop menu, you should see your app and the context.
+In Safari, in the develop menu, you should see your app and the JSC context.

 ![DebugMac](Images/HookJSCContext.png)